 The living room is a communal area where you, family members and guest will converge.
 Whether you are watching television, talking with other people, listening to music, or just relaxing on your favorite recliner, you will likely spend more time in the living room than any other area in the home.
-This is why it's important to focus your decorating efforts on casual elements rather than formal.
+This is why it's important to focus your decorating efforts on casual, relaxed interior design elements rather than formal.
 Allowing the living room to slide into a formal style will ultimately take away from its naturally relaxing and comforting features.
 In this post, we're going to reveal 5 essential tips on how to create a casual living room.

 #1 – Light Fixture